department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/claims-and-applications.md

 - In reusable content that appears in many types of applications, requests, and static pages (like an alert), use the general term "form" instead of "claim," "application," or "request" to avoid confusion.
 Like this: "Thank you for submitting your form on VA.gov"
 Not this: "Thank you for submitting your application on VA.gov"
-- Existing pages on VA.gov may not always reflect the latest decisions documented here.
+- Updated standards can take time to implement across all content on VA.gov pages and interactive forms and tools.
+Existing content on VA.gov, including the claims status tool, may not always reflect the latest decisions documented here.
 If you have questions about any content, feel free to ask the content and information architecture (CAIA) team.

+**Note:** We're working on style guidance for additional types of VA forms and for how to refer to different people involved in submitting forms, like third-party representatives.
+Check back soon.

 ## Related terms